Contributing to super

 - There will be no tax on contributions.

-- The earnings on your investment will be taxed at a maximum rate of 15 per cent.
+- The earnings on your investment will be taxed at a maximum rate of 15 per cent and tax free in retirement phase.

 - When you access your super in the future, any non-concessional contributions will be returned to you completely tax-free, either as part of a lump sum payment or over time as part of a pension.